alfredohernandezinostroza/MetaSpread/docs/source/tutorial-interactive.rst

    .. image:: notepad_parameters.png

-   In principle, in order to change the amount of initial cells, and the number of grids, it is only necessary to change the values in the ``cells`` and ``grids_number`` rows, respectively.
+   In order to change the amount the number of grids, we are going to change the value at the ``grids_number`` row:

    .. image:: changing_parameters_old.png